Outpatient pediatric therapy is valuable for children who:

-Is This Typical?
-Is a monthly opportunity where Cleveland Clinic pediatric physical therapists, occupational therapists and speech therapists discuss what to expect from your child at specific developmental age ranges.
+Is This Typical? is a free monthly opportunity where Cleveland Clinic Children's physical therapists, occupational therapists and speech therapists discuss what to expect from your child at specific developmental age ranges.
 Classes are held the first Wednesday of every month from 7 to 8:30 p.m. via zoom.
 These classes are for parents, caregivers, relatives, students or anyone wanting to learn more about development in children.
-Caregivers will have the opportunity to ask specific questions regarding their child.
+Attendees will have the opportunity to ask specific questions about their child's development.
 Registration is required.

 In this class, you will learn about typical gross and fine motor development, speech and language milestones, atypical behaviors for all ages, and ways to facilitate developmental skills at home.
-Sessions are broken in the following age ranges: 0-6 months, 7-12 months, 1 & 2 years, and 3, 4 & 5 years.
+Sessions are broken into these age ranges: 0-6 months, 7-12 months, 1-2 years and 3-5 years.

-- View our upcoming Is This Typical classes and to register online.
-To register by phone call 440.356.0670, option 4.
+- View upcoming Is This Typical classes and register online here.
+To register by phone, please call 440.356.0670, option 4.

 In this class, you will learn feeding development for birth through preschool ages, breastfeeding/bottle feeding and transition to solids.
 You will also learn when to seek additional help with feeding.

-- View our upcoming Feeding Development classes and to register online.
-To register by phone call 440.356.0670, option 4.
+- View upcoming Feeding Development classes and register online here.
+To register by phone, please call 440.356.0670, option 4.

 Virtual Education Series

-Cleveland Clinic Children’s Therapy Services welcomes you to join them virtually for quarterly community education on current topics of interest.
-These talks are free of charge and open to the general public.
+Join Cleveland Clinic Children’s Therapy Services' virtual quarterly community education talks on current topics of interest!
+These talks are free of charge and open to the public.
 Classes are held virtually via zoom.
-Registration is required.